Borzna: History

 Evidence of settlement in the area of present-day Borzna dates back to the Neolithic era, with Bronze Age and Scythian remains also having been unearthed.
 According to some modern writers, the earliest fortress (8th—13th centuries) would have been destroyed by the Batu Khan in the 1239.

 Borzna was known during the 16th century as selishche, a farming community.
 As Borzna, it was founded in 1633.
 The area had been part of the Polish–Lithuanian Commonwealth (in the Kijów Voivodeship of the Crown of Poland) since before the Union of Lublin.
 Control of the town was wrested from the Commonwealth during the Khmelnytsky Uprising, after which natives of Ruthenia gained some degree of autonomy under Hetman Bohdan Khmelnytsky and his Cossack state.
-In 1648, Borzna was transformed into a Cossack regional center Borzna Regiment, and then, in 1650 — sotnia of the Nizhyn Regiment.
-Ivan Korsak, the Sotnik ((со́тник; en: group leader of one hundred Cossack voisko) of the city of Borzna received nobility on October 1, 1684.
+In 1648, Borzna was transformed into the centre of Borzna Regiment, and in 1650 administrative seat of a sotnia of the Nizhyn Regiment.
+Ivan Korsak, the sotnyk (leader of a sotnia) of the city of Borzna, received nobility on October 1, 1684.

 By 1634 Borzna was granted Magdeburg Rights.

-After 1654, the town became part of the Tsardom of Russia and became a county town in the Chernigov governorate in 1782, adopting the emblem of the Russian period.
+After 1654, the town became part of the Tsardom of Russia and became a county town in the Chernigov Governorate in 1782, adopting the emblem of the Russian period.

-240 families of the cossacks and 180 families of the peasants living in the town of Borzna in 1748.
-According to the census of 1859 there were total population of the town of Borzna is about 8,453.
+240 families of Cossacks and 180 families of peasants lived in the town of Borzna in 1748.
+According to the census of 1859 the total population of the town of Borzna was 8,453.

-Because of its distance from the railway (14 km), it has not grown (1897 pop 8,582).
-From 1923 Borzna is the administrative center of the Borznyanskyi raion (Borzna district).
+Because of its distance from the railway (14 km), the city's population grew slowly (1897 pop 8,582).
+From 1923 Borzna was the administrative center of the Borznyanskyi raion (Borzna district).

 In World War II, the town was occupied by Nazi Germany from September 11, 1941, to September 7, 1943.
 On January 18, 1942, the Germans, with the support of Ukrainian police, rounded up all the local Jews they could find and massacred them at Shapovalivka.
 126 people were killed, 179 removed to Germany.

 On August 26, 1966, Borzna was attributed to the category of cities of district subordination.

 Until 18 July 2020, Borzna was the administrative center of Borzna Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Chernihiv Oblast to five.
 The area of Borzna Raion was merged into Nizhyn Raion.